Biography

 In 1992 I began studying the spiritual-shamanic teachings of the Sweet Medicine Sundance Path, an eclectic synthesis of the knowledge of medicine men and women of the Americas and Australia that also incorporates modern scientific and psychological insights.
 I continued these studies until 2010.

-In 1994 I moved to Arizona to focus more deeply on the Path, and during the next eight years I also worked extensively with “Energy Synthesis,” a theory of fluid self-organization in nature developed by the late Alfred Wakeman.
+In 1994 I and my wife moved to Arizona to both focus more deeply on the Path.
+During the next eight years I worked extensively with “Energy Synthesis,” a theory of fluid self-organization in nature developed by the late Alfred Wakeman.
 I also established a non-profit research organization and initiated a project to prepare for the worldwide distribution of live high-resolution images of the entire Earth, taken from a satellite that unfortunately was rebuilt to observe the Sun as opposed to the Earth.

-In 2016, I was drawn to go back to Nepal, where I had spent the happiest years of my childhood.
-I decided to spend 3 months there, without any agenda.
-But on my third day there, I was greeted by a stranger on the street with the words: Namaste, Sir.
-This was the beginning of my work with a health project for rural Nepal, run by the Nepalese NGO HEAR Nepal (HEAR stands for Health, Education, Awareness and Rights).
-I continue to work to support this project (see link), which keeps presenting me with great challenges as well as great satisfaction.
+In 2016 I traveled back to Nepal, where I had spent the happiest years of my childhood.
+I decided to spend three months there to regain that feeling.
+On my third day there, I was greeted by a stranger on the street with the words: Namaste, sir.
+This was the beginning of my work with several aid projects for the empowerment and self-empowerment of girls and women in rural Nepal, which are implemented by the Nepalese NGO HEAR Nepal (HEAR stands for Health, Education, Awareness and Rights).
+I continue to work with these projects (see https://hearnepal.de/), which always present me with great challenges and great satisfaction.

-In May 2021, I restarted my project concerning distributing live images of the entire Earth, this time with the goal of creating “Living Globes” – spherical displays onto which are displayed continuous, live images of both the sunlit and the nighttime views of the Earth.
-We would see the Earth as a globe in front of us as it truly looks right now.
-The project is in its initial stages, but I have assembled a powerful team and I do not doubt that it can be done.
+In May 2021, I relaunched my project to disseminate live images of the entire Earth, this time with the goal of creating “Living Globes” – round displays, or globes, that continuously display live images of both the sunlit and nighttime views of the Earth, taken from satellites.
+We will be able to see the Earth on our coffee tables as she looks right now.
+The project, which will be implemented by a tax-deductible non-profit organization (see https://livingglobes.org), is still in its early stages, but we now have a strong team that is preparing for its realization.